jasonemiller/jasonemiller.github.io/_posts/2025-07-10-move-mail-KM.md

 author: Jason
 layout: post
 date: 2025-07-10
-tags: computer, mail, keyboard maestro, productivity
+tags: computer mail keyboard-maestro productivity
 ---

 I get lots of email.
 It will always be an unorganized mess.
 What I want is that mess to be outside my Inbox.
 It would help me to have a semi-automated way to move messages around to minimize the mess.